-For example, the Affordable Care Act (ACA) was enacted in the United States and substantially changed the way healthcare is financed by both the government and private insurers.
+For example, in March 2010, the Patient Protection and Affordable Care Act, as amended by the Health Care Education Reconciliation Act of 2010 (ACA) was enacted in the United States and substantially changed the way healthcare is financed by both the government and private insurers.
 The ACA contains provisions that may reduce the profitability of drug products.
 Among other things, the ACA established an annual, nondeductible fee on any entity that manufactures or imports specified branded prescription drugs and biologic agents; extended manufacturers' Medicaid rebate liability to covered drugs dispensed to individuals who are enrolled in Medicaid managed care organizations; expanded eligibility criteria for Medicaid programs; expanded the entities eligible for discounts under the 340B drug pricing program; and increased the statutory minimum rebates a manufacturer must pay under the Medicaid Drug Rebate Program.
 Since its enactment, there have been executive, judicial and Congressional challenges to certain aspects of the ACA.
 On June 17, 2021, the U.S. Supreme Court dismissed the most recent judicial challenge to the ACA brought by several states without specifically ruling on the constitutionality of the ACA.
-Thus the ACA will remain in force in its current form.

 In addition, other legislative changes have been proposed and adopted since the ACA was enacted.
-For example, on March 11, 2021, President Biden signed the American Rescue Plan Act of 2021 into law, which eliminated the statutory Medicaid drug rebate cap, beginning January 1, 2024.
-The rebate was previously capped at 100% of a drug's average manufacturer price.
-Moreover, on August 16, 2022, President Biden signed the Inflation Reduction Act of 2022 (IRA) into law.
+Most significantly, on August 16, 2022, President Biden signed the Inflation Reduction Act of 2022 (IRA) into law.
 This statute marks the most significant action by Congress with respect to the pharmaceutical industry since adoption of the ACA in 2010.
 Among other things, the IRA requires manufacturers of certain drugs to engage in price negotiations with Medicare (beginning in 2026), with prices that can be negotiated subject to a cap; imposes rebates under Medicare Part B and Medicare Part D to penalize price increases that outpace inflation (first due in 2023); and replaces the Part D coverage gap discount program with a new discounting program (beginning in 2025).
 The IRA permits the Secretary of the Department of Health and Human Services (HHS) to implement many of these provisions through guidance, as opposed to regulation, for the initial years.
-On August 29, 2023, HHS announced the list of the first ten drugs that will be subject to price negotiations, although the Medicare drug price negotiation program is currently subject to legal challenges.
 The impact of the IRA on the pharmaceutical industry cannot yet be fully determined but is likely to be significant.
 Additional drug pricing proposals could appear in future legislation.
+Further, in response to the Biden administration's October 2022 executive order, on February 14, 2023, HHS released a report outlining three new models for testing by the CMS Innovation Center which will be evaluated on their ability to lower the cost of drugs, promote accessibility, and improve quality of care.
+It is unclear whether the models will be utilized in any health reform measures in the future.